Guiding you through the COVID-19 crisis

 Businesses can apply for an additional 3 months to file accounts

-A joint initiative between the government and Companies House means that businesses will, from today (25.03.20), be able to apply for an additional 3 months to file accounts.
+A joint initiative between the government and Companies House means that businesses will, (from 25.03.20), be able to apply for an additional 3 months to file accounts.
 The move is designed to help companies avoid penalties as they deal with the impact of COVID-19.
 As part of the agreed measures, those citing issues around COVID-19 will be automatically and immediately granted an extension.

 The application needs to be completed online via the Companies House online filing system.